replicatedhq/help-center/content/docs/kb/supporting-your-customers/upgrading-to-replicated-2.md

 weight: "999999"
 categories: [ "Supporting Your Customers" ]
 index: "docs"
+kb-sections: ["Delivering Replicated", "Truobleshooting"]
 ---

 {{< warning title="Warning" >}}
 To prevent loss of data, backing up your server is highly recommended before performing a migration.
 {{< /warning >}}

 Replicated provides a one line migration script to upgrade your v1 installation to v2.
 The script will first stop your app and backup all Replicated data in case there is a need for a restore.
 To invoke the migration script all you have to do is run the script below and follow the prompts.

 ```shell
 curl -sSL https://get.replicated.com/migrate-v2 | sudo bash